 That said, generic emails, such as Gmail, Hotmail, Yahoo and so on are good for everyday use but they don’t portray professionalism as they should.

 Therefore, you’ll need a personal email address.
 If your business is in Australia, for instance, you’d choose a reliable web hosting in Australia and your provider would include a professional and a personal email address.
-You should also know what is an SMTP server.

 Image by Muhammad Ribkhan from Pixabay